 Known outside Zimbabwe as Tshwa, Koisan is one of the 16 official languages of Zimbabwe.
 It has several thousand speakers, located in Zimbabwe and Botswana.

 The languages of Zimbabwe also include Shangani, which is also called Tsonga and Xitsonga by its speakers.
 Shangani is spoken in southeastern areas of Zimbabwe.
 The language uses both dental and alveolar click consonant sounds, as well as modal and breathy voiced consonants.

-One language spoken in Zimbabwe that is sometimes classed as a dialect of Shona is Ndau (though it is recognised as a language in its own right by Zimbabwe’s constitution).
+One language is spoken in Zimbabwe that is sometimes classed as a dialect of Shona is Ndau (though it is recognized as a language in its own right by Zimbabwe’s constitution).
 It has roughly 2.4 million speakers, spread across southeastern Zimbabwe and central Mozambique.